 Hawach To Talk About The Applications And Differences Filter Membrane

 Based on membrane filtration principle, Hawach provides different types of microporous membranes.
 Filter membranes are mainly used for the filtration of the mobile phase and samples in chromatographic analysis.
 It is widely used in gravimetric analysis, microanalysis, colloid separation, and sterility test.
 Filter membranes of different materials have different characteristics and different applications.
-The description and application of nylon membrane, PVDF membrane, and NC membrane as following.
+The description and application of PVDF VS nylon membrane, and NC membrane as following.